-During my PhD, I also worked closely with professor Gaurav Sukhatme (USC & Amazon Alexa AI), Dr. Siyuan Huang and Dr. Tianmin Shu.
-Before that, I obtained a bachelor degree of Computer Science and Engineering at UCLA
+During my doctoral studies, I collaborated extensively with Professor Gaurav Sukhatme (USC & Amazon Alexa AI), Dr. Siyuan Huang, and Dr. Tianmin Shu.
+I hold a Bachelor's degree in Computer Science and Engineering from UCLA, where I developed a strong foundation in both theoretical and applied aspects of computer science.

 News